gmuskan95/bert-finetune-sentiment-analysis/README.md

 1. Download the best model from hw1_model_muskan.zip and mount it on your google drive in 'My Drive'
 2. Please run sections:
-    1. Install required libraries and load the data
+    1. *1.
+Install required libraries and load the data*
-    2. Defining Model architecture
+    2. *2.
+Defining Model architecture*

-    Skip the section 3.
-Fine-tuning BERT to avoid training the model from scratch
+    Skip the section *3.
+Fine-tuning BERT* to avoid training the model from scratch

-3. Go to section 4.
-Make Predictions and run it to see the F-score on test/train/eval sets
+3. Go to section *4.
+Make Predictions* and run it to see the F-score on test/train/eval sets

 ### Method 2: RUN THE ENTIRE NOTEBOOK AGAIN: RE-TRAIN THE MODEL